For Students in the Washington, DC Area

 EagleBucks – DC locations & GrubHub delivery

-You can use EagleBucks in Fall 2020, and there are a number of locations near campus that take them, including Dunkin’ Donuts, Chipotle, Domino’s, CVS Pharmacy, Panera and Guapo’s.
+You can use EagleBucks, and there are a number of locations near campus that take them, including Dunkin’ Donuts, Chipotle, Domino’s, CVS Pharmacy, Panera and Guapo’s.
 EagleBucks can even be used as far from campus as Georgetown, including at Pizzeria Paradiso (both Spring Valley and Georgetown), Insomnia Cookies, and Peet’s Coffee.

 EagleBucks also work with Grubhub, anywhere in the country.
 Here’s how: